bitrix24/b24restdocs/api-reference/lists/elements/lists-element-add.md

-# Create a List Element lists.element.add
+# Create a list element lists.element.add

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
 - examples are missing
 - success response is absent
 - error response is absent
-- links to pages that have not yet been created are not provided
+- links to pages that are not yet created are not provided

 {% endnote %}